Mariners moved quickly to wrap up Cy Young winner Robbie Ray - WHIZ News

 Once Robbie Ray expressed an interest, it was a quick process to bring the American League Cy Young Award winner to Seattle.

-“It just seemed like a really good fit and we were ready to move forward,” Ray said Wednesday, a day after signing with the Mariners.
+“It just seemed like a really good fit and we were ready to move forward,” Ray said Wednesday, a day after agreeing to a $115 million, five-year contract.
 “I mean, it happened really quickly, but we’re glad that it did.”

+He gets $21 million in each of the first two seasons, $23 million in 2024 and $25 million apiece in 2025 and ’26.
+Ray can opt out after the 2024 season, and he would get a $1 million assignment bonus each time he is traded.

 After the best season of his career, Ray is seen by Seattle as a major piece to help move the Mariners from unlikely postseason contenders to playoff regulars for years to come.